-When we eat fats, they are absorbed by our gut and enter our bloodstream as large molecules.
+When we eat fats, they are absorbed by our gut and enter our bloodstream.

-If the level of fats in the blood remains elevated, it can trigger inflammation, leading to various problems including narrowing of your arteries.
-In the long term this can lead to heart disease and metabolic diseases.
+If the level of fats in the blood remains elevated, it can trigger inflammation, leading to various negative health effects including narrowing of your arteries.
+In the long term this can lead to metabolic diseases.

 On average it takes 6-8 hours for blood fats to clear after a single meal.
 But individual ability to process blood fats varies immensely.
 Some people can eat large amounts of fat and have almost no rise, while others may have dramatic rises that last many hours after that same meal.